 phone: view phone(212) 865-1127

-This summer Acting Shakespeare's Verse will be taught on Tuesday and Thursday evening, 7-10PM, at my palatial studio at 444 Central Park West (see the lovely map).
-Because we are still in a horrible recession, I just cut my rates.
+This fall Acting Shakespeare's Verse will be taught on Tuesday and Thursday evening, 7-10PM, at my palatial studio at 444 Central Park West (see the lovely map).
+Because we are still in a horrible recession, my rates are staying down.
 The classes cost $175 for the series of seven classes.
 All the rates are available on my web page, linked in boldface in the last paragraph on the page (that is, rates are in the third line above Karen’s picture).
-There is a link to my web page above this text.
+There is a link to my web page above this text, at website.

 For the text work--approximately the first hour and a half--we will use one Shakespeare play in each class cycle.
 On Tuesday it will be be LOVE'S LABOR'S LOST and on Thursday RICHARD III.
 You will, I promise you, be amazed at how cleverly Shakespeare used the verse.
 I have fun saying about Shakespeare "I think he's underrated," but I'm not kidding.

 But this is really an acting class, so the second half is spent working on monologues, by Shakespeare or ANYBODY, using techniques which, once learned, you can apply to your monologues--to ANY acting--for the rest of your life.
 I know that the techniques work, because the Juilliard actors were delighted with them, whether they were working on monologues, like Michael Hayden, or on plays, like Wendell Pierce when he asked me to direct him in DUTCHMAN, and then the NYU actors were delighted with them.
-Famous people who have put up with me as a teacher or director include Kevin Spacey, Andre Braugher, Marcia Cross, Jeannie Tripplehorn, Ving Rhames, Viola Davis and Laura Linney.
+Other Famous People who have put up with me as a teacher or director include Kevin Spacey, Andre Braugher, Marcia Cross, Jeannie Tripplehorn, Ving Rhames, Viola Davis and Laura Linney.